daos-stack/daos/docs/admin/pool_operations.md

 4    1.6 TB   1.4 TB    14 %
 5    1.6 TB   1.4 TB    14 %
 ```

+The last column indicates the percentage of the total capacity that is not
+usable for new pool data.

 First create a pool using 50% of available capacity: